dimassores/cbandits/README.md

 ## Configuration

-The configuration for the simulation can be found in the `config/simulation_config.py` file.
+Simulation parameters can be configured in the `config/simulation_config.py` file.

 ## Running Simulations

-The simulation runner is located in the `src/simulations/runner.py` file.
+The main entry point for running simulations is `src/simulations/runner.py`.

 ## Analyzing Results

-The results can be analyzed using the Jupyter notebooks in the `notebooks/` directory.
+A Jupyter notebook template is provided in the `notebooks/` directory for analyzing results.
+(Currently, `analysis.ipynb` is empty; you can use it as a starting point for your own analysis.)

+## Data Directory

+The `data/raw/` and `data/processed/` directories are provided for storing simulation data and processed results.
+These directories are empty by default and will be populated if you modify the code to save outputs.

 ## Testing

-The test suite can be run using:
+Run the test suite using:
 ```bash
 pytest
 ```